yt-project/yt/CONTRIBUTING.rst

      git branch -d my-first-pull-request
      git push origin --delete my-first-pull-request

-The last two commands will delete your branch name locally and on your fork.
+The last two commands will delete your branch locally as well as on ``origin`` (i.e. your fork of the main yt repository on GitHub).
 These commands are optional but are nice for keeping your branch list manageable.
-You can also delete your branch on your fork by clicking the "delete branch" button on the pull request you opened.
+You can also delete your branch on your fork by clicking the "delete branch" button on the page for the merged pull request on GitHub.

 During the course of your pull request you may be asked to make changes.
-These changes may be related to style issues, correctness issues, or even requesting tests.
+These changes may be related to style issues, correctness issues, or requesting tests.
 The process for responding to pull request code review is relatively straightforward.